Stockholm–Roslagens Järnvägar

 Stockholm–Roslagens Järnvägar (SRJ) was a private railway company in Sweden 1885–1951, running a vast network of narrow gauge railways in Roslagen north of Stockholm.
 The company was taken over by Swedish State Railways in 1951, formally combined into Swedish State Railways in 1959.

-Parts of the SRJ network closest to Stockholm is now used for commuter traffic and called Roslagsbanan, owned by Storstockholms lokaltrafik.
+Parts of the SRJ network closest to Stockholm is now used for commuter traffic and called Roslagsbanan, owned by Storstockholms Lokaltrafik (SL).
 The line between Hargshamn and Dannemora has been converted to standard gauge and made part of the national, government owned network.
-Another part close to Uppsala is used as a heritage railway and called Upsala-Lenna Jernväg.
+Another part close to Uppsala is used as a heritage railway and called Upsala–Lenna Jernväg.
 All other parts are now closed.

 History

 The SRJ network became a large narrow gauge system throughout Roslagen and east Uppland through mergers and acquisitions, connecting Stockholm and Uppsala with ports, smaller towns and parts of the countryside and used for both freight and passenger transports.

-The first parts of what became the total network were inaugurated in 1876 as the Uppsala-Lenna railway.
-In 1885 the line from Stockholm East Station (Stockholm) to Rimbo opened, what is now the longest part of Roslagsbanan and originally built and run by the private enterprise Stockholm-Rimbo Järnväg (SRJ).
+The first parts of what became the total network were inaugurated in 1876 as the Uppsala–Lenna railway.
+In 1885 the line from Stockholm Östra station (Stockholm) to Rimbo opened, what is now the longest part of Roslagsbanan and originally built and run by the private enterprise Stockholm–Rimbo Järnväg (SRJ).
 These lines were connected, making Rimbo a junction on the first railway connection between Stockholm and Uppsala (the government owned standard gauge mainline straight from Stockholm C to Uppsala C was not inaugurated until some years later).
-In 1909 SRJ changed its name to Stockholm–Roslagens Järnvägar (with the same abbreviation) following the take-over of companies running adjacent lines, such as the Uppsala-Lenna railway and Djursholmsbanan (DjB).
+In 1909 SRJ changed its name to Stockholm–Roslagens Järnvägar (with the same abbreviation) following the take-over of companies running adjacent lines, such as the Uppsala–Lenna railway and Djursholmsbanan (DjB).
 The total SRJ network, all with the same narrow gauge, at its largest covered large parts of Roslagen, hence its name.

-Parts of the network made up one of the oldest electrified railway lines for public transport in Europe: The first Stockholm - Djursholm suburban part was electrified in 1892. and this line was at the time drawn further in to the centre of Stockholm on a tram track, ending at Engelbrektsplan next to Humlegården, allowing for just a short walk to the city centre or to inner city tram lines and busses; since 1960 this line now also ends at the East Station.
+Parts of the network made up one of the oldest electrified railway lines for public transport in Europe: the first Stockholm–Djursholm suburban part was electrified in 1892. and this line was at the time drawn further in to the centre of Stockholm on a tram track, ending at Engelbrektsplan next to Humlegården, allowing for just a short walk to the city centre or to inner city tram lines and busses; since 1960 this line now also ends at the Stockholm Östra station.